Rossman360/journal/readme.md

 did was simplify the code and then move it to a separate file, my bin, where things can be coded into commands.
 Things are starting to make a little more sense now.

+. . .

+I watched Ginger and Rosa, mainly because of Elle Fanning, and thought it was a great film.
+I had to break it up into small chunks, but I actually finished, which is rare for me.
+I slept well after that.

+	-X.XVII-

+I woke, asked Sunny for money for her unused cellphone plan, and then called Google asking for an extension on my bill.
+The lady did a bit of scolding, but eventually offered me three whole extra days.
+Erica went somewhere in the truck without saying anything while I was on hold.
+I made coffee after that, did my Wordle, did some free- writing, made some more coffee and then wrote in my journal.
+I think I will change my journal folder into a writing folder, and then change readme.md into journal.md and freewrite.md.
+And I can add other projects into there if needed.
+It seems like a need to write is slowly surfacing in an organic way.
+It could just be because I'm stuck at home with no money and the weather was cold yesterday, but I am going to follow my instinct.